 This week I had the chance to escape to the beach for a few days.
-I went to Puerto Vallarta.
-This is an area I have visited often since I was a little girl, so I wanted to do something different and hopefully discover new places.
+I went to Puerto Vallarta, a place I have visited often since I was a little girl.
+So this time I wanted to do something different and hopefully discover new places.
 Fortunately we were able to find someone to guide us to a beautiful set of waterfalls in the middle of the rainforest, near Mismaloya beach.

 To get there we did a 40 minute hike trough streams, rocks and huge tree roots.
 As we walked through the rainforest we saw different birds, squirrels and an iguana, a common find in the area.
-It was not a difficult hike, we mostly followed a dry stream to the waterfalls, so the main obstacles were rocks and small streams.
+It was not a difficult hike, we mostly followed a small stream to the waterfalls, so the main obstacles were rocks and puddles.
 It is, however, a mountainous area, so the hike was mostly uphill.
-Now in spring there’s not much water, but the weather is lovely (26ºC, sunny) and the area is not very humid.
+Now in spring there’s not much water, so the landscape might not be as pretty as during the rainy season, but the weather was lovely: 26ºC and only a few scattered clouds in the sky.

-We arrived at our first stop, a beautiful waterfall surrounded by rocks, a small pool hidden by trees, an idyllic spot… where there was already a group of tourists, around 10 elderly American ladies who were very loud.
+We arrived at our first stop after 40 minutes: a beautiful waterfall surrounded by rocks, flowing into a small pool hidden by trees, an idyllic spot… except for the fact that there were around 10 very loud American ladies already there.
 Nevertheless, we still got to jump into the water from about 3 meters high, something I hadn’t done before (come to it, I was really scared).
-Our guide taught us how to jump, where from and signalled the spot we should aim for.
+Our guide taught us how to jump, where to stand, and signalled the spot we should aim for.
 It was a thrilling experience, the vertigo and then the shock of cold water made it very exciting.
 Moreover, we jumped in while the American ladies cheered for us.
 The water was really deep and clear and cool.

 After swimming a bit, we continued up towards another set of waterfalls.
 This part of the hike had to be done holding on to support cables that were tied to the rocks along the trail, something I hadn’t done before either.
-It wasn’t very dangerous, but it looked scary from below.
+It wasn’t very dangerous, only felt so when you looked down to the waterfalls.
 As it usually is with hiking or climbing, once you find your balance and move intently and slowly, one foot (and hand) at the time, I found a rythm I was at ease with.
 What I like about hiking, and specially these more technical hikes, is that it requires all your attention, you’re all there, doing it with all your energy, there’s no time to be scared.

 Even though I’ve been visiting Puerto Vallarta at least once a year since I was three, I never knew places like this were so close to the crowded beaches and fancy resorts.
 I had seen the quiet beaches of Nuevo Vallarta and the caribbean-looking corners of Mismaloya, but never such a secluded spot in which a hike felt like a hike and not as some touristy expedition.